 How To Get Challenge Coins – Most Common Ways to Earn Them

-Challenge coins are a long-standing tradition in the military, emergency services field, law enforcement and government organizations.
+Challenge coins are a long-standing tradition in the military, emergency services field, law enforcement agencies, and government organizations.
 These custom challenge coins are typically made from high-quality metal, like bronze or brass, with the military unit or organizationâ€™s insignia carefully etched into it.
 The coins are important keepsakes that are used to show allegiance along with a sense of honor and respect.

 Itâ€™s generally regarded as an honor to receive a custom challenge coin.
 It should be treated with care and kept with you at all times.
-Military members may be publicly awarded challenge coins by their unit leader individually or as a unit.
+Service members may be publicly awarded challenge coins by their military unit commander individually or as a unit at a special event.
 Coins can be presented by any organization to show their appreciation for an individualâ€™s excellent performance, hard work, and dedication.
 Challenge coins are used by all branches of the armed forces, but theyâ€™re not just a military tradition.
 Groups such as Alcoholics Anonymous commemorate sobriety with challenge coins, while civilian groups like the Boy Scouts use them for commemorative purposes alongside non-profits like the 501st Legion.
 There are even corporate challenge coins used in the business world.

 Thereâ€™s no doubt that custom challenge coins are an excellent way to show camaraderie to your group.
-Whether youâ€™re in law enforcement, military services or a civilian group, challenge coins are always appreciated.
+Whether youâ€™re in law enforcement, military services, or a civilian group, challenge coins are always appreciated.
 Those familiar with challenge coin and military history have noted that the Ancient Roman soldiers gave and received medallions to boost morale.
 The most widespread and popular origin story of how challenge coins came into play in the military goes back to World War I. A rich lieutenant presented his American volunteer squadron with special medallions to signify that they were part of the unit.

 One of the unitâ€™s pilots was struck down behind German lines where the soldiers took away his identification papers.
 However, the pilot still had the medallion around his neck kept safely in a small pouch.
 He was able to escape to a small French outpost, but the people there were afraid he was a spy.
 The pilot was unable to prove he was American, but the medallion convinced the French to delay shooting him.
 The pilot was set free thanks to the medallion.

 This may have started the coin challenge thatâ€™s still played today.
 After the pilotâ€™s safe return, all of his fellow unit members were required to keep their medallions with them.
 The practice of doing a coin check meant that any unit member who was unable to show their coin had to buy the challenger a drink.
 If everyone was able to produce their coin, then the person who called the coin challenge bought drinks for the whole crew.

 There are several ways that you can get challenge coins.
 If youâ€™re a member of an organization, then you may receive one as recognition of your services.
 Receiving a challenge coin is a memorable occasion that you will treasure.
 The practice of trading coins across military branches has become popular, and itâ€™s a great way to meet service members from different units.
 There are many challenge coin collectors who buy this unique memorabilia to display in their homes.
-Collectors appreciate the history and intricate designs on the custom coins, and itâ€™s not uncommon for some collectors to spend hundreds of dollars to complete their collections.
+Collectors appreciate the history and intricate designs on the custom coins, and itâ€™s not uncommon for some collectors to spend hundreds of dollars to complete their collection of challenge coins.

 The most common way to get challenge coins is by playing the coin challenge game.
 Although the game is over one hundred years old, itâ€™s still incredibly popular today in America, the United Kingdom, Canada and Australia.
 Starting a coin check is easy, but be careful, because you may end up having to buy a lot of drinks.
 The initiator of the game can shout it out or use their coin to make a loud noise on the bar, table or floor.
-Dropping your coin by accident can also start the game, which is a good reason to keep your coin secured.
+Dropping your challenge coin by accident can also start the game, which is a good reason to keep your coin secured.